hrhalim/learn-school-fullstack/README.md

-##LearnSchool
+## Wellcome to Our website

+## LearnJon

-* LearnSchool is the best platform for all of your need's for Learning curricullum
+* LearnJon is the best platform for all of your need's for Learning curricullum
 * We can student purchase their favourite Instructors and courses
 * We offer a wide range of music courses covering various instruments such as guitar, drums, piano, violin, flute and more.
 Whatever instrument you're interested in learning, we have you covered.
 * Our courses follow structured lesson plans that take you from the basics to more advanced concepts.